Giuseppe Gemiti

-Giuseppe Gemiti (born 3 May 1981) is a German former professional footballer who played as a defender.
+Giuseppe Gemiti (born 3 May 1981) is a German former professional footballer who played as a left-back.

 Career

 Eintracht Frankfurt and Udinese

 An Eintracht Frankfurt youth product, Gemiti moved to Italy joining Udinese Calcio in 2002.

 Gemiti played just four league matches with Udinese in the 2003–04 season, being injured for a month in October 2003 and out-favored by head coach Luciano Spalletti.

 In July 2005, he left for Serie B side Modena in a co-ownership deal; he left for Serie A side Chievo in January 2006.
 In June 2006 Chievo decided not to buy him outright and Modena not to buy Riccardo Bolzan either.
 But Modena decided to buy Cristian Bucchi from Chievo and Tommaso Chiecchi was bought back by Chievo from Modena.

 In July 2006, he left for Piacenza as part of Carlo Luisi's deal.

 Novara

-In January 2010, he signed a six-month deal with Novara as a free agent, after being released by Modena F.C. in summer 2009.
+In January 2010, he signed a six-month deal with Novara as a free agent, after being released by Modena in summer 2009.
 On 8 June 2010, the club announced he signed a new three-year contract after winning the 1st Division Group A champion and promoted to Serie B.